iph/sel/README.md

 # Sel

-This is mostly an experimental repo to see if I can get a full CI/CD pipeline with cdk and rust, using github actions for the CI and then deploy to a single devo -> production codepipeline.
+## Premise

+BUY BUY BUY, SELL SELL `SEL`

+It's dumb.
+This is a practice run of using github actions + CI/CD in a code pipeline for a basic server that runs my `bets` from coinbase (essentially setting limits on when to enter and leave).

 Essentially: